John Lewis & Partners: 2010s

-In November 2011, it was announced that John Lewis had shelved plans for a new store in Preston, Lancashire as part of the Tithebarn Project.
+In November 2011 it was announced that John Lewis had shelved plans for a new store in Preston, Lancashire as part of the Tithebarn Project.
 The economic climate was cited as a key factor in their decision.

 It was announced that John Lewis would be the anchor tenant of a new development scheme in Leeds.
-The Eastgate Quarters scheme was approved in July 2011; the site, since renamed Victoria Gate, guides shoppers from central Leeds to John Lewis via a luxury arcade continuing (over Vicar Lane) from the existing Victoria Quarter.
+The Eastgate Quarters scheme was approved in July 2011.
+The site, since renamed Victoria Gate, guides shoppers from central Leeds to John Lewis via a luxury arcade continuing (over Vicar Lane) from the existing Victoria Quarter.
 John Lewis had been looking for a site in Leeds for a while, even considering the Headingley cricket ground, and are happy they are at long last filling a major regional gap.
 The facade of the Leeds department store references the diagonal lines of the John Lewis motif.

-In 2014, John Lewis announced its intention to anchor a £1bn extension of the Westfield London shopping centre in Shepherd's Bush, west London.
-The store (number 50) opened in March 2018.
+In 2014 John Lewis announced its intention to anchor a £1bn extension of the Westfield London shopping centre in Shepherd's Bush, west London.
+The store number 50 opened in March 2018.

-In September 2015, John Lewis purchased 129–133 North Street in Brighton, a building occupied by Boots and other shops.
+In September 2015 John Lewis purchased 129–133 North Street in Brighton, a building occupied by Boots and other shops.

-In November 2016, John Lewis initiated their internal resource-led ‘Project ā’ to increase profitability across several product ranges.
+In September 2016, John Lewis unveiled its plans for the Brighton store which was expected to open in late 2018, but plans for the store were scrapped in May 2017.
+In November 2016 John Lewis initiated their internal resource-led "Project ā" to increase profitability across several product ranges.
 Currently, the project efforts are focused on their Baby & Child range.

-A new store in Cheltenham opened in 2018, in the former Beechwood Shopping Centre.
+A new store in Cheltenham opened 2018 in the former Beechwood Shopping Centre.